 With these tools, you’ll be able to quickly find and prioritize negative feedback.

-This way, you can quickly solve any problems your users have with the AI you’ve integrated in your product.
+This way, you can quickly solve any problems your users have with the AI in your app.

-But, the most important thing is adopting an iterative approach to your product’s development.
+But, the most important thing is adopting an iterative approach to your app’s development.